leoalho/leoalho.github.io/src/postsInProgres/rasters3.md

 The code for this part can be found in [this github repository](https://github.com/leoalho/tileserver) under the ‘main’ branch.
 This is probably the last part of this series.
 Thank you for reading, comments, critique and suggestions are welcome as always.

-_Originally published at_ [_https://dev.to_](https://dev.to/leoalho/a-minimalist-raster-tile-server-with-express-and-postgis-part-3-speeding-things-up-1b7) _on August 31, 2023._